Megatrends are global macro forces that will transform business, the marketplaces that they operate in, and society at large.

 The 'gig economy'

-The 'gig economy' where, instead of holding regular jobs, independent workers accept piece work, is most popular characterised by businesses like Uber.
-However, it probably also includes a broader move towards self-employment and micro-businesses.
+The 'gig economy' is where independent workers accept piece work, instead of holding regular jobs.
+It is most popularly characterised by businesses like Uber.
+But, it also includes a broader move towards self-employment and micro-businesses.

 More recently, experts have started to conclude that the gig economy has had less impact on the economy than first imagined.
 (Source: How Estimates of the Gig Economy Went Wrong - WSJ)